ircv3/ircv3.github.io/_irc/index.md

 ## `ISUPPORT`

-The **work-in-progress** [`extended-isupport` spec]({{site.baseurl}}/specs/extensions/extended-isupport.html) allows clients to fetch the `ISUPPORT` metadata prior connection registration, introduces a new command to fetch `ISUPPORT` and a new batch type to delimit `ISUPPORT` bursts.
+The **work-in-progress** [`extended-isupport` spec]({{site.baseurl}}/specs/extensions/extended-isupport.html) allows clients to fetch the `ISUPPORT` metadata prior to connection registration, introduces a new command to fetch `ISUPPORT` and a new batch type to delimit `ISUPPORT` bursts.

 The **work-in-progress** [network icon spec]({{site.baseurl}}/specs/extensions/network-icon.html) introduces a new `ISUPPORT` token to advertise a network icon.